 A screen with a flat gain ratio diffuses light more evenly in all directions, great for seating to be placed in a wide viewing angle relative to the screen.
 Spectators will experience a similar image quality regardless of the angle of view.

-A screen with a peak gain ratio increases to those seated in the center, but drops for those seated at the outside, making it more suitable for set ups with a more narrow viewing angle.
+A screen with a peak gain ratio is more suitable for set ups with a more narrow viewing angle, as the image quality increases to those seated in the center, but drops for those seated at the outside.

 Back to top